An extension of the Ising-Curie-Weiss model of self-organized criticality with a threshold on the interaction range: Introduction

 In fact, the model studied in the present article with an interaction range could also be defined with more general spin distributions.
 But the Gaussian case with a varying interaction range turns out to be already challenging, and we can already observe an interesting threshold phenomenon in the interaction range.
 Yet, we expect that our results should remain valid for a more general class of spin distributions.

 To extend our results to more general distributions, it might be useful to use a Hubbard-Stratonovich transformation, as Gorny and Varadhan did in~\cite{GV15}, or to use the more general Stein's method~\cite{EL10}, as used in~\cite{DM20}.
 In fact, our method uses a trick which consists in considering the self-normalized magnetization~\smash{$S_n/\sqrt{T_n}$} instead of~$S_n$, an idea which was already used in~\cite{GV15} and helped extending the result to more general distributions.
 In our case, in addition to this, we benefit from the \guillemets{magical} fact that, in the Gaussian case, the self-normalized magnetization turns out to be independent from the temperature, which simplifies the computations.
-But this ingredient is not essential, and the work of Gorny and Varadhan shows that this method can be generalized to a more general setting.
+Note that this fact remains true as long as the measure is spherically symmetric: thus, our method easily extends to any spherically symmetric base measure on~$\R^n$, as long as it is such that~$T_n\to 1$ in probability.
+But this symmetry ingredient is not necessary, and the work of Gorny and Varadhan shows that the method can be used in a more general setting.